Learn How to Write Independent Contractor Resignation Letter Example

-When you want to resign as an independent contractor, it is not always necessary to give your employer the specific notice, but if you provide them your resignation notice, it will still be appreciable.
+When you want to resign as an independent contractor, it is not always necessary to give your employer a specific notice.
+However, if you provide them your resignation notice, it will still be appreciable.

-You can also mention your availability of additional work before your resignation if you have any, then mention it in your resignation letter.
+You can also mention your availability of additional work before your resignation; if you have any, mention it in your resignation letter.

 Below you will find the samples of a resignation letter that you can send via email or as an attachment or an email resignation message.
 Tailor the example below to fit your requirements and as per your circumstances.

 Independent Contractor Resignation Letter Sample #1